Cyclic Sighing

 This technique is a fantastic tool for managing anxiety, and helping to reduce stress levels.
 It’s also great for emphasizing full, 360° expansion of the lungs.

-Step by step instructions (link to video at the bottom):
+Step by step instructions (and link to audio below):

 1. Deeply inhale through your nose – until your lungs feel full *

-2. Take another inhale immediately – fast and sharp
+2. Take another inhale through your nose immediately – short but sharp

-3. Hold for a moment – really feel the expansion in your ribcage & belly
+3. Hold your breath for a brief moment – really feel the expansion in your ribcage & belly

-4. Take a slow, controlled exhale from your mouth– until your lungs feel empty
+4. Take a slow, controlled exhale from your mouth, as if blowing out from a straw until your lungs feel empty

 Tips for Cyclic Sighing: